 The surname Beechy was first found in Hertfordshire where Gosfrid le Beche was sometimes known as Geoffrey de Bec, one of the principal holders and tenant-in-chief of land in that shire as recorded by the Domesday Book in the year 1086.
 He was from Beche in Normandy and accompanied William the Conqueror into England at the Battle of Hastings in 1066.
 Amongst other villages he also owned Aldenham, Cokenach, Eastwick, Hailey, Lilley, Langley and many others in Hertfordshire.

 Robert de Beche, c.
 1100, witnessed a charter of William Peveril of Dover and Goisfrid de Bech was a tenant in capite, Hertford, 1086.

 The Hundredorum Rolls of 1273 listed Jacob de la Beche, Oxfordshire; Matilda de la Beche, Cambridgeshire; and William de la Beche, Oxfordshire.

 Early History of the Beechy family

-Another 267 words (19 lines of text) are included under the topic Early Beechy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beechy research.
+Another 134 words (10 lines of text) covering the years 1539 and 1538 are included under the topic Early Beechy History in all our PDF Extended History products and printed products wherever possible.